 Through the Ethics Hotline, along with internal audits and investigations, Yara has procedures related to monitoring and corrective and preventative action, including those related to the supply chain.

-The Integrity Due Diligence process has been further strengthened and reinforced.
-It is defined to map risks related to business partners on various topics, including Corruption, Human Rights and Labor rights.
+The Integrity Due Diligence process is defined to map risks related to business partners on various topics, including Corruption, Human Rights and Labor rights.

 Boundary of HR report (Countries, divisions, subsidiaries, leased facilities, joint ventures, suppliers)